Get Involved

 There are so many ways you can help make a difference in the lives of patients and families today.

-You can find connections and lean on others who have experienced the diagnosis of a brain tumour.
+Find connections and lean on others who have experienced the diagnosis of a brain tumour.

 BrainWAVE is a support program for families with a child (19 years of age or younger) with a brain tumour.
 The program offers you and your child/teen the opportunity to connect with other families in a similar situation and to obtain much-needed support, information and education.